Le Coriandre

 For a special occasion dinner, the €€€ price tier combined with Michelin Plate recognition and a calm, residential atmosphere makes Le Coriandre a sensible choice, especially for guests who find the formality of €€€€ restaurants more intimidating than appealing.
 It is also a practical option for visitors staying elsewhere in Brussels who want a genuine fine-dining experience without booking weeks in advance.

 For more on eating and drinking in this part of the city, see our full Watermael-Boitsfort restaurants guide, our Watermael-Boitsfort bars guide, and our Watermael-Boitsfort hotels guide.
-If you are planning a wider Brussels food trip, Bozar Restaurant is worth considering for a contrasting experience in a central location.
+If you are planning a wider Brussels food trip, Bozar Restaurant works for a contrasting experience in a central location.
 Those looking at Belgium's broader fine-dining circuit should also explore Hof van Cleve in Kruishoutem, Zilte in Antwerp, Willem Hiele in Oudenburg for a sense of where Le Coriandre sits in the national conversation.
 Closer in spirit to this price tier, Babam in Watermael-Boitsfort offers French Contemporary cooking in the same neighbourhood if you are comparing local options directly.

 Also worth knowing: Watermael-Boitsfort wineries and experiences in Watermael-Boitsfort can help fill out a full day in this part of Brussels.
 If you are researching the broader Belgian modern cuisine circuit, Bartholomeus, Boury, and d'Eugénie à Emilie each offer a distinct angle on what this country does with modern cooking.